Hmong cuisine: Hmong American cuisine

-Mass immigration of Hmong refugees from Southeast Asia in the 1980s after the Laotian Civil War led to a sizable population of Hmong people in the United States, primarily Fresno, California and Saint Paul, Minnesota.
+Mass immigration of Hmong refugees from Southeast Asia in the 1980s after the Laotian Civil War led to a sizable population of Hmong people in the United States, primarily Fresno, California, and Saint Paul, Minnesota.
 These Hmong adapted their own Southeast Asian cuisine to the realities of refugee camps in Thailand and poverty in the United States.
 Dishes tend to be small but flavorful, seasoned generously with herbs and spices.
 Rice is a staple in meals to balance out strong flavors.
 Hmong-style American food such as spiced hamburgers is sometimes called "Mee-Ka".

-Hmong American scholar Kou Yang says that Hmong American cuisine is distinct from other cusines of the Hmong diaspora because it incorporates a large amount of national cuisines from Asia with a number of Western cuisines including American and French.
+Hmong American scholar Kou Yang says that Hmong American cuisine is distinct from other cuisines of the Hmong diaspora because it incorporates a large number of national cuisines from Asia with a number of Western cuisines including American and French.
 Prominent Hmong chefs in Minnesota are trained in Western-style cooking, and make Hmong cuisine with similarities to the food of Laos, Thailand, and Vietnam.

 Hmong American households tend to be smaller than traditional Hmong households, with an average of three people per household and a focus on nuclear family versus extended tribe and clan ties, changing how food is produced and consumed, including making smaller meals.
-Hmong Americans born abroad who grew up in America may identify as a third culture kid, a child who was influenced by an exceptionally large amount of cultures and as a result feels they have their own new culture, especially around food.
+Hmong Americans born abroad who grew up in America may identify as a third culture kid, a child who was influenced by an exceptionally large number of cultures and as a result feels they have their own new culture, especially around food.
 Some sources also describe this as the "one-and-a-half generation".
 Hmong households in Minnesota were found to have the highest frequency of family meals and adolescent involvement in food preparation, versus other ethnic groups.